 Goodrich’s offers group tours of the farm, too.
 Just be sure to call in advance to make your reservation.
 Pick up some of their maple products on the way out as a souvenir for anyone who wasn’t lucky enough to come along.

 Merck Forest and Farmland Center teaches visitors the importance of sustainable farming and forestry, which includes the production of their delicious organic maple syrup.
 Tour the farm’s 40-acre sugarbush, where about 3,000 taps produce syrup yearly.

-Visitors can explore the grounds and even hike on-site!
-Family-centered events happen year-round, so stick around for farming demonstrations, hiking opportunities, festivals, and more.
+Visitors can explore the grounds and even hike on-site.
+Family-centered events are available year-round, so stick around for farming demonstrations, hiking opportunities, festivals, and more.
 Of course, sweet syrup can be purchased in their gift shop on your way out.